 Clipper raised toilet seat

-- installs very quickly once the toilet seat is in the upright position
+- the toilet seat and lid are put in the upright position or removed

 Clipper raised toilet seat - underside

 Raised toilet seats for medium term use

 The seats come, in general, in heights of 4 – 5 inches